bbauska/W3Cx-4of5-thru-May-2024/README.md

 TextTrack content can only be accessed if a track has been loaded!
 Use the mode property to force a track to be loaded!

-<b>BE CAREFUL: you cannot access a TextTrack content if the corresponding
+<b>BE CAREFUL:</b> you cannot access a TextTrack content if the corresponding
 HTML track has not been loaded by the browser!
-<b>It is possible to force a track to be loaded by
-setting the mode property of the TextTrack object to "showing" or "hidden".
+It is possible to force a track to be loaded by setting the mode property of the TextTrack object to "showing" or "hidden".
 Tracks that are not loaded have their mode property of "disabled".